developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 ### Android for Work (AFW)
 See Android Enterprise.

-### BundleTools
+### `BundleTools.java`
-Program logic developed by Zebra Technologies that converts JSON Managed Configuration objects into bundles and used to perform device-configuration actions.
+Java source code (file) developed by Zebra Technologies that converts JSON Managed Configuration objects into bundles and used to perform device-configuration actions.
 [Download BundleTools]().

 ### DA
 See Device Administrator.